Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: Time evolution and diffusion rates.

 Pairing correlations are important in two neutron transfer reactions between nuclei \citep{Bes1969,Broglia1968}.
 The enhancement of tunneling emerges in transparent analytical models for Cooper pairs and composite particles, as shown in Refs. \citep{Flambaum2005,BertulaniJPG2007}.
 We study the impact of pairing switching off the pairing density matrix $\kappa \left(x, x^{\prime}\right)$ in the TDHFB equations \ref{hfbtd}, equivalent to solving the TD-Hartree-Fock equations.
-The $\Lambda_n$ rates are barely changed, decreasing the transfer rate by less than 3\% for $N=160$ and less than 5\% for $N=20$.
+The $\Lambda_n$ rates are barely changed, decreasing the tunneling rate by less than 3\% for $N=160$ and less than 5\% for $N=20$.
 Therefore, there is dominance of single neutron tunneling in the 1D model.
 There is no direct correlation of this process with neutron transfer in heavy-ion exchange reactions because in the later case there are two time-scales; one for the reaction time, and another for the neutron tunneling dynamics.
 In our model, pairing is unlikely to modify the total energy by suppressing single-neutron transfer in favor of pair transfer.

-We now discuss the transfer rate dependence on the distance between the neutron clumps.
+We now discuss the tunneling rate dependence on the distance between the neutron-rich impurities and the neutron gaps.
 The same physical properties reported above are also observed with increasing separations $D$.
 The computing time increases considerably because of exponentially smaller tunneling probabilities with increasing separation distances.
 This feature is displayed in Table \ref{table2} for $N=160$ using the same parameters as in Table \ref{table1} for the initial wavefunction.
-The diffusion rates obtained with the TDHFB calculations are about 2-15 times smaller than the predictions based on the Gamow model.
+The diffusion, or tunneling, rates obtained with the TDHFB calculations are about 2-15 times smaller than the predictions based on the Gamow model.